Kate Gannett Wells: Early life and education

 Wells born in London, England, on April 6, 1838.
 Her parents, Anna Tilden Gannett and Ezra Stiles Gannett, a prominent Unitarian minister, were both American, but were staying in England to facilitate her father's medical treatment.
 Wells was reportedly named for her father's doctor, a Dr. Boott, and her mother's sister, Catherine Tilden.
 Catherine Tilden would later serve as a mother figure to Wells and her two siblings following Anna Gannett's death on Christmas day in 1846, when Wells was eight years old.

 On her father's side, Wells was descended from the early New England colonist Mary Chilton and former Yale College President Ezra Stiles.

 On June 11, 1863, Wells married Boston lawyer Samuel Wells, Jr., the son of former Maine governor Samuel Wells, with whom she would have three children.
 The financial stability of the marriage allowed Wells to pursue a career in philanthropy, activism, and literature.

 Philanthropy and activism

 In 1868, Wells joined the newly established New England Women's Club, and became a vice president of the organization in 1878.
 She served as chair for the Club's Discussion Committee for several years.

 Wells was also an active member of the Massachusetts Moral Education Association, which aimed to prevent prostitution through education and charity, as well as the Association for the Advancement of Women and the Women's Educational and Industrial Union, at which she was a frequent speaker.

-During the 1890s, Wells was involved in the Massachusetts Emergency and Hygiene Association, which promoted modern sanitation practices among working class families.
+In 1887, Wells and Mary Otis Porter founded the Campobello Library, located on Campobello island in New-Brunswick, Canada.
+The library is the 2nd oldest public library in Canada.

 In 1888, Wells was appointed to the Massachusetts Board of Education by then-governor Oliver Ames.
 She served on the board for three eight-year terms.

+During the 1890s, Wells was involved in the Massachusetts Emergency and Hygiene Association, which promoted modern sanitation practices among working class families.